slowernews/wisdom-tldr/chapters/chapter_1_self.md

 you will never achieve anything if you allow indecisiveness to lead to inaction.

 Someone else’s strengths don’t make you look bad, but being jealous and insecure does.

+- the antidote to fear is not courage is aceptance.
 -->